-· Option Description Cache User Status Allows NES to cache the status of a user for the time defined in the Cache Expiry option.
+Option Description Cache User Status Allows NES to cache the status of a user for the time defined in the Cache Expiry option.
 Default: enabled When this option is enabled, NES contacts AD on the first user status request and stores the results in cache.
 When an NEA request the status again, NES retrieves the status from cache.
 When this option is disabled, NES does not cache the status of users and requires NES to check the status of users every time NES receives a request from the NEA.
 When you clear this option, the Cache Expiry option disappears.
 Cache Expiry Defines the length of time that the status of the user remains valid in cache.
-Default: 15 mins When NES receives a status request from an NEA, and the length of time that the user status has been stored in cache exceeds the
+Default: 15 mins.
+When NES receives a status request from an NEA, and the length of time that the user status has been stored in cache exceeds the

 Option Description cache expiry value, NES contacts AD for the user status and stores the results in cache again.
+Nymi suggests that you change this value to 30 seconds.

-6.2.9 - Customizing Nymi Lock Control Support
+7.2.9 - Customizing Nymi Lock Control Support